Board of Directors

 Here are our Co-Founders:

-Jim & Shana Perkins (functioning on the board in a non-voting role as President & GM respectively)
+Jim & Shana Perkins (functioning on the board as President & GM respectively)

 Jim and Shana are thrilled to be part of the Condors family, and friends with such an incredible group of people!
 Interacting with the players, parents and the many volunteers, at practices, social events, fundraisers and tournaments, are highlights for the Perkins family!
-Jim and Shana are so excited about the growth Condors Hockey has seen over the past 9 seasons.
-They look forward to the continued expansion of the programs in Ottawa (capital City Condors), Cambridge (The Blades), and Belleville (The Quinte Raiders) while promoting and supporting special hockey teams in communities across Canada!
+Jim and Shana are so excited about the growth Condors Hockey has seen over the past 15 seasons.
+They look forward to the continued expansion of the programs in Ottawa (Capital City Condors), Cambridge (The Blades), and beyond while promoting and supporting adapted hockey teams in communities across Canada!

-The entire Perkins crew loves the Condors community, and can’t believe it has been 10 years of #makinghockeyhappen already!
+The entire Perkins crew loves the Condors community, and can’t believe it has been 15 years of #makinghockeyhappen already!
 Wow!
-Their lives have been enriched through each person connected to this special hockey program.
+Their lives have been enriched through each person connected to this adapted hockey program.